ThuNganPythonista/Django-Hades/README.md

 - To declare the app, if you want to reference it, add the following code:
   `src.public.apps.home.apps.HomeConfig`.

   This is because we've customized the app, so we need to use the `HomeConfig` component.
-If you haven't customized the app, you only need to add the app's name.
+If you haven't customized the app, you only need to add the app's name..

 ##### Step 3: Add the path to the app and static files in urls.py#####